basil08/jekyll-now/about.md

 I **can't stand** injustice and hypocrisy.
 I feel quite strongly for institutions and systems that most of us have grown up with.

-I believe that the mind is the most essential commodity and it must be treasured and employed.

 I idolize Aaron Swartz, Linus Torvalds among many others.
 I quote Aaron saying "I don't hold grudges.
 They are unproductive".
 No one could possibly have put it more eloquently.

 I am a perceptive person.
-I love to experiment with things (even if they are completely outside my domain).
+I love to experiment with things (even if they are completely outside my domain) and make mistakes.
 I like to look at a thing and ask questions which few others would ask.

 ## Music
 I like to listen to stuff which doesn't stick to my head and accompany me to examination halls(!).
 I think "Cocteau Twins" are the perfect band for me with their shimmering soundscapes and Liz's ethereal, indecipherable voice.
 Send me to an island with all the CT tracks and I'll live happily ever after.